 4. Gamify the Learning Process

-If your student enjoys video games, they’ll love the idea of turning learning into a game.
-It’s also a new method that increases learning engagement.
+If your child loves video games, gamifying the coding process is a surefire way to capture their interest.
+Research on game-based activities confirms that gamification significantly boosts motivation and participation.
 A group of scientists conducted research using game-based activities in an undergraduate information technology class to assess engagement levels in the classroom.
 After the implementation, they found that gamification positively affected motivation and engagement.
 Students who were unmotivated at the beginning of the semester grew to be more participatory through gamification.

 5. Change the Way Children Think About Coding